mobxjs/mobx/docs/react-integration.md

 <!--using global variables-->

-Since it doesn't matter _how_ we got the reference to an observable, we can consume observables from outer scopes directly (including from imports, etc.).
+Since it doesn't matter _how_ we got the reference to an observable, we can consume observables from outer scopes directly (including from imports, etc.):

 ```javascript
 const myTimer = new Timer() // See the Timer definition above.